-Dealing with a disclosure from a child, and safeguarding issues can be stressful.
-The member of staff / volunteer should, therefore, consider seeking support for him / herself and discuss this with the Designated Safeguarding Lead.
+Dealing with a disclosure from a child, or other safeguarding issues, can be stressful.
+The member of staff / volunteer should, therefore, consider seeking support for themselves and discuss this with the Designated Safeguarding Lead.

 If the staff member receives a disclosure about potential harm caused by another staff member, they should see section 8 of this policy - Allegations involving school staff/volunteers/contractors.